ft7e/ft7e/README.md

 - 👋 Hi, I’m Ibraheem Ayman Hammoudeh
 - 👀 I’m interested in Web Development, Piano and other stuff
--  I’m currently learning ReactJS and NodeJS.
+-  I’m currently learning ReactJS and NodeJS
 -  How to reach me ? ibraheemhamodeh@gmail.com

 <!---